 The Singapore Sailing Federation operates out of the East Coast beach, with classes that will teach you how to rig and de-rig a sail boat along with the fundamentals of tying sailing knots and foundational understanding of tides and currents.

-The roaring sea life may not be for everyone however, and some may prefer relaxing time on a sailboat.
+The roaring sea life may not be for everyone however, and some may prefer a relaxing time on a sailboat.
 Enter DBS by the Bay where you can rent sailboats and slowly cruise down along Marina Bay with the iconic Marina Bay Sands as your background.